July 3, 2018

 “We are delighted to have Kent Annan join Wheaton College,” adds Dr. Margaret Diddams, provost of Wheaton College.
-“He is recognized around the world for his writing and work integrating Christian faith and commitments into the into the timely issues of development, children’s rights, and refugees.
+“He is recognized around the world for his writing and work integrating Christian faith and commitments into the timely issues of development, children’s rights, and refugees.
 His work here at Wheaton will not only benefit the College but will have an even more lasting impact as the program trains the next generation of Christ-centered leaders in humanitarian and disaster relief.”

 Kent brings to this role an extensive background in the humanitarian field.
 After completing his undergraduate degree, he worked for two years in Western Europe with refugees from the former Yugoslavia, Iran, Sierra Leone, and other countries.
 During his graduate studies at Princeton Seminary he spent three months studying in India.
 A few days after graduation, he moved to Albania and then Kosovo to work for six months with refugees there.
 Later he moved back to Princeton to work (and for love!).
 Then in 2003, he and his wife moved to Haiti for two and a half years.
 He continued to travel to Haiti regularly in his role with Haiti Partners, which he founded in 2009.
 He’s on the board of directors of Equitas Group, a philanthropic foundation focused on ending child exploitation in Haiti and Southeast Asia.